LaunchCode-Education-Archived/skills-front-end/materials/studios/mario1/README.md

 This is where you come in.
 The body of the function is essentially blank, with a big fat `TODO` waiting for you.

+Over in the `mario.html`, you will see the elements that make up our very simply HTML page.
+Notice the `<script>` tag whose `src` attribute is equal to the path to our `mario.js` file: this is what causes the javascript code to execute every time the user visits or refreshes the page.

 ## Your Task